priteshbaviskar/slate/source/index.html.md

 productName | **String** | Name of the product productDescripion | **String** | Description of the product.
 Seen on product landing page. productSEOTag | **String** | A unique SEO friendly slug for product page.
-Please note that two different products cannot have the same slug. productCategoryID | **Number** | Product category ID reflecting the Category to which this product belongs to.
-A `New Product Event` from platform returns the productCategoryID for that product. originalPrice | **Number** | Product selling price on the website. basePrice | **Number** | Defaults to original product price.
+Please note that two different products cannot have the same slug. productCategorySeoTag | **Number** | A unique SEO friendly slug for product category page.
+A `New Product Event` from platform returns the `productCategorySeoTag` for that product. originalPrice | **Number** | Product selling price on the website. basePrice | **Number** | Defaults to original product price.
 Discounted price cannot be greater than original price.
 This price is shown next to the striked off value of the original product price on the website. configDefaultDraftName | **String** | Default draft name for this product.
 Draft name can be same as product name.